 You should never accept the first settlement you are offered by an insurance adjusters.
 In many cases, this is far less money than you deserve.
 When you hire a motorcycle accident lawyer, you’re hiring someone who knows how to prove how much you deserve and fight to make the insurance companies pay as close to that amount as possible.

-Please call Colombo Law for a free consultation at 888-860-1414.
-We will schedule a free consultation to go over the details of your case.
+Please call Colombo Law for a FREE consultation at 888-860-1414.
+We will schedule with you to go over the details of your case.
 Remember, our No Fee Promise states that there is never a fee for a legal evaluation.
 After the free evaluation, there’s no obligation to use our law firm.
 If we don’t collect damages for you, you don’t owe an attorney fee.
 Contact our motorcycle accident lawyers today to start the process of getting back on your feet and back on the road.